Frequently asked questions

 • Could any more of my data be at risk?

-• What assistance is the Trustee providing?
+• What is the Trustee doing now?

 • If I have a query can I speak to someone and will they be able to take my call?

-In the period up to 2 June, Capita were still carrying out their internal investigation to check for any impacts on Scheme data, and we kept in regular contact with them so that we could update members as quickly as possible if there were any relevant developments.
+In the period up to 2 June 2023, Capita were still carrying out their internal investigation to check for any impacts on Scheme data, and we kept in regular contact with them so that we could update members as quickly as possible if there were any relevant developments.

-• Are Capita's systems now secure?
+• Are Capita's systems secure now?

 Capita have publicly stated that they have restored impacted services.
 Capita have confirmed to the Trustee that they have received independent assurance from third party IT experts that Capita’s systems are secure and robust again.